scenariomartin/EnglishWords/words.md

 pension
 save :spare:省省吧,spare me the denial and the lies. treasure  ::prize::,Nobel Prize :valuable
-cheap
+cheap inexpensive |
 expensive
-expense :cost ,we love our technology but not at the expense of our health. extravagant [ɪkˈstrævəɡənt] jewellery je well ery :jewel investment 1 , the asian infrastructure investment bank was proposed by China in 2013. cash rush crush :walnut change ::,it's a Polish custom to throw change at the bride. sponsor :patron 1 allowance fortune :: 1 deficit [ˈdefɪsɪt] bond bonus tariff tax ,fat tariff check ,blank check.
+expense :cost ,we love our technology but not at the expense of our health. extravagant [ɪkˈstrævəɡənt] jewellery je well ery :jewel investment 1 , the asian infrastructure investment bank was proposed by China in 2013. cash rush crush:walnut 1 change ::,it's a Polish custom to throw change at the bride. sponsor :patron 1 allowance fortune :: 1 deficit [ˈdefɪsɪt] definite j [ˈdefɪnət] ,and do you think this book has definite literary value? define v definition n:explanation 1 bonus tariff tax ,fat tariff check ,blank check.